EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/00_intro.md

 <AcceptCertificates />

 ### Admin System and User Setup
-You can administrate many features from the admin panel at the `/admin` route of your deployment.
+You can administrate many features from the admin panel found at the `/admin` route of your deployment.
 _eg: `https://localhost:3000/admin` when working in a local deployment._

 To give administration rights to a user: